1. Important information and who we are

 - Full name of legal entity: ORESA Limited, company registered in England (registration number 13965967)

 - Postal address: Harrogate Business Park, Hookstone Avenue, Harrogate, HG2 8ER.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-Identity Data includes first name, maiden name, last name, marital status, title, date of birth and gender.
+- Identity Data includes first name, last name, title, photo image, audio recordings

 We use different methods to collect data from and about you including through:

 Direct interactions.
-You may give us your Identity, Contact and Career Data by corresponding with us by post, phone, email or otherwise.
+You may give us your Identity and Contact by corresponding with us by phone, email or otherwise.
 This includes personal data you provide when: